vorSherer/code-201-prework/README.md

 ##### 10. Download and Install Slack (do this step after your enrollment is completed) *(15-30 minutes)*

 We use Slack to distribute files and collaborate before, during, and after the workshop.
+Install the app on both your laptop and on your mobile device.

   - [Download Slack](https://slack.com/downloads)